 We design, manufacture, market and distribute worldwide the Puradyn® bypass oil filtration system (the "Puradyn" or "system") for use with substantially all internal combustion engines and hydraulic equipment that use lubricating oil.
-Working in conjunction with the equipment's full-flow oil filter, the Puradyn system cleans oil by providing a kidney loop circuit of oil filtration and treatment to continually remove solid, liquid and gaseous contaminants from the oil through a sophisticated and unique filtration and absorption process.
-The Puradyn system consists of a base filtration unit or housing that is connected via hoses to the engine or hydraulic system, along with filter elements that reside inside the filtration unit and are replaced periodically to maintain top performance.
-Our filter is unique in that it incorporates an additive package to replenish depleted base additive levels in engine lubricating oil.
-Because Puradyn-filtered lubricating oil is kept in a continually clean state, our system has been used effectively to safely and significantly extend oil-drain intervals and to extend the time between engine overhauls.
-We are the exclusive manufacturer of our unique disposable replacement filter elements ("Element") for the Puradyn system.
+Working in conjunction with the equipment's primary oil filter, the Puradyn system cleans oil by providing a second circuit of oil filtration and treatment to continually remove solid and liquid contaminants from the oil through a sophisticated and unique filtration and absorption process.
+The Puradyn system consists of a base filtration unit or housing that is connected via hoses or steel tubing to the engine or hydraulic system, along with filter elements that reside inside the filtration unit and are replaced periodically to maintain top performance.
+We believe that our filter is unique in that it incorporates an additive package to replenish depleted base additive levels in engine lubricating oil.
+Because Puradyn-filtered lubricating oil is kept in a continually clean state and within engine manufacturers' specification, our system has been used effectively to safely and significantly extend oil-drain intervals and to extend the time between engine overhauls.